GUIDE

 • What is the main objective of soft skills?

-• How to know my soft skills?
+• How can I identify my soft skills?

 • What are the 4 types of skills?